Vaishnavidasyam/weather-app/README.md

 ## Usage

 1. Open the app in your browser.
-2. Search for any city.
+2. Search for a city.
-3. Switch between Celsius and Fahrenheit.
-4. Use the location icon to fetch your current weather.
+3. Use the location button to fetch current location weather.
+4. Switch between Celsius and Fahrenheit.
-5. View hourly charts, 7-day forecast, and AI insights.
+5. View hourly forecasts, 7-day forecasts, and AI insights.

+## API Endpoints

+### `GET /api/weather`
+Fetch current weather, hourly forecast, daily forecast, and AI insights for a location.

+### `GET /api/search`
+Search for a city and return matching coordinates.

-## Environment Variables
+## Folder Overview

-- `OPENWEATHER_API_KEY`: API key for weather data.
-- `PORT`: Backend server port.
+### `frontend`
+Contains the React UI components, styles, and pages.

+### `backend`
+Contains the API server, weather fetching logic, and data formatting.

+### `ml-model`
+Contains any model or logic used for AI-based weather insights.

+### `docker`
+Contains Docker-related setup files.

-## Notes
+## Troubleshooting

-- Make sure backend and frontend are running at the same time.
+- If weather data does not load, check your API key.
+- If city search returns a wrong place name, verify the geocoding response.
-- If AI insights do not appear, check the backend response structure.
+- If AI insights do not appear in Fahrenheit mode, check the unit handling in backend and frontend.
-- The app is designed to support both metric and imperial units.
+- If the app does not start, make sure backend and frontend are both running.

+## Future Improvements

+- Add weather alerts.
+- Add saved favorite cities.
+- Add charts for humidity, wind, and pressure.
+- Improve AI clothing recommendations.
+- Add login and user preferences.
+- Deploy the app online.

 ## License